VidMachine

 Text-to-image

 Describe the scene in natural language and get a high-quality image.
-Prompts can be long (the upstream model supports up to thousands of characters), so you can specify composition, lighting, style, and subject detail in one go.
+Prompts can be long (many implementations support extensive character budgets), so you can specify composition, lighting, style, and subject detail in one go.
 Size can be set with presets such as 1K or 2K, or with explicit width-by-height strings for exact aspect ratios—useful for vertical shorts, landscape thumbnails, or square assets.

 Image editing and multi-reference fusion